shamsulamri/openhis/readme.md

 		a2enmod rewrite
 		service apache2 restart

-13. Open browser and enter http://localhost in the URL.
+13. Finally open browser and enter http://localhost in the URL.

 ### Docker Container